How Our AP Team Is Making Working from Home with Partner and Kids … Work

 For many of us, our pre-COVID-19 definition of a productive workday just doesn’t apply today—and that is okay!
 Some days are – and will continue to be – harder than others.
 But knowing we’re all doing the best we can, together, makes it a bit easier.

-Working from home with a partner and kids as your colleagues is challenging for everyone, so we polled a few of our team members to see how they're making this new office environment work.
+Working from home with a partner and kids as your coworkers is challenging for everyone, so we polled a few of our team members to see how they’re making this new office environment work.
 Here are three strategies:

-Create a schedule and overcommunicate
+1. Create a Schedule and Overcommunicate

 Establish a schedule for your partner and/or kids that outlines when you will – and won’t – be available to them.
 Clear, prompt communication is more important than ever.
 For many, this will mean overcommunicating.